 Apply for the Working Holiday Visa

-If you’re a resident of the United Kingdom, you should apply for visa Subclass 417.
+If you’re a resident of [COUNTRY NAME], you should apply for [APPROPRIATE VISA SUBCLASS].
 Get detailed information on the requirements for this visa as well as instructions on how to apply here.

 Applications are often approved within a few days, but be sure to give yourself at least a month in case any of your details need to be verified by the Australian Department of Home Affairs.